forgamingonly/i_am_rich/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+There are some cool projects of flutter on GitHub too.
+Please go and have a look....